animesh10/electrode-gitbook/chapter1/intermediate/server-side-data-hydration.md

 #### machine-load.js

-We define two thresholds:`DEFAULT_LOAD_THRESHOLD = 4`and the`DEFAULT_MEM_THRESHOLD = 0.8`.
+We define two thresholds: `DEFAULT_LOAD_THRESHOLD = 4` and the `DEFAULT_MEM_THRESHOLD = 0.8`.
 Electrode looks at the load averages for the last one minute and five minutes, the memory usage of the server and disables server side rendering if they are higher than the threshold.
 These default thresholds can be modified as per your needs or can be overridden if passed in the requests.
-More information on load averages and how a threshold can be calculated can be found[here](http://blog.scoutapp.com/articles/2009/07/31/understanding-load-averages).
+More information on load averages and how a threshold can be calculated can be found [here](http://blog.scoutapp.com/articles/2009/07/31/understanding-load-averages).

 #### response-time.js